 Always perform PRE-OPERATION CHECKS before operating the craft.
 Become thoroughly familiar with all controls and the function of each.
-Should any control or instruction be not fully understood, refer to an authorized Sea-Doo dealer.
+Should any control or instruction be not fully understood, refer to an authorized SEA-DOO sport boat dealer.

 Launching/Loading